alfredocarella/simplebendingpractice/paper.md

 This package/module aims to bridge this gap and simplify students' first contact with this challenging new topic by working on two fronts simultaneously:

-* Explain the [background theory](https://alfredocarella.github.io/simplebendingpractice/background.html) from a simple example with focus on connecting the mathematical description with the physical beam model (`beambending` code snippets are interleaved in order to illustrate how the package works).
+* Explain the [background theory](https://alfredocarella.github.io/simplebendingpractice/background.html) from a simple example with focus on connecting the mathematical description with the physical beam model (`beambending` code snippets are interleaved to illustrate how the package works).
 * Provide a temporary scaffolding that helps to establish an immediate visual association between beam load states and internal stresses.

 Several online tools with similar functionality are currently available, such as [@beamguru], [@structuralbeam], [@skyciv], [@mechanicalc], [@engineersedge], [@webstructural], [@beamcalculatoronline], and [@steelbeamcalculator].
-Most of them expose only a graphical user interface to the user, eliminating the need to write any code; roughly half of the surveyed tools are free while others charge monthly subscriptions; and only a few include a theoretical module or present to the user a detailed solution procedure for the problems.
+Most of them expose only a graphical user interface to the user, eliminating the need to write any code; roughly half of the surveyed tools are free while others charge monthly subscriptions, and only a few include a theoretical module or present to the user a detailed solution procedure for the problems.
-This feature comparison is presented in the Table 1.
+This feature comparison is presented in Table 1.

 ![](https://github.com/alfredocarella/simplebendingpractice/raw/master/tool_comparison_table.png)